 I haven’t seen this specifically outlined anywhere so I figured I’d write a short post to go over using subTee’s Katz2.0 program to create a custom binary that loads mimikatz (or whatever executable you’d like) into memory.
 Casey Smith (subTee) and company have created some incredible tools that have made my life easier, so hats off to them.

-Reflective Injection The following steps will create a custom binary with an encrypted and encoded mimikatz binary string which will load mimikatz into memory through reflective PE injection.
+The following steps will create a custom binary with an encrypted and encoded mimikatz binary string which will load mimikatz into memory through reflective PE injection.

 I recently came across a good reminder to double check listening ephemeral ports.
 The organization in question was using the Informacast Singlewire Desktop Notifier v2.0 application.
 It allows organizations “to display a pop-up window on top of other running applications to inform users of important information” or to send desktop alerts to users in geographic regions.

 After some enumeration, it looked like it was exposing a JMX Remote management port of we’ll say port 42424.
+Nmap won’t identify the service version in a normal scan, but if you request --version-all, you should see the port listed as rmiregistry.

 I recently took the CTP course by Offensive Security and passed the OSCE exam.
 Now there are a few dozen reviews on this thing, but I’ll add my own take here anyway.

-Pre Course You can’t just register for the CTP - you need to solve a small challenge first: http://fc4.me/.
+You can’t just register for the CTP - you need to solve a small challenge first: http://fc4.me/.
 When I initially thought about taking this course, part of this challenge was beyond me.
 But to quote g0tmi1k:

 Recon is close to step one in any pentest.
 When it comes to passively pulling data on infrastructure assets you have a number of options.
 ARIN can help identify an organization’s registered net blocks, but that’s only part of the picture.
 With many organizations based in or using cloud services, those assets won’t necessarily be registered to your target.